antmicro/farshow/README.md

 ## Running the demo

-The project consists of a streaming library and receiving application.
-They communicate with each other using UDP protocol.
+The project consists of a streaming library and a receiving application.
+They communicate with each other using a UDP protocol.

 ### `farshow` server example

-After the successful build, you can run the demo inside the `build` directory.
-E.g.:
+After a successful build, you can run the demo inside the `build` directory, e.g.:

 ```
 ./farshow-server-example 127.0.0.1
 ```

-This will start the demonstration server, streaming frames to server running on `127.0.0.1` on the default port (`1100`).
-By default `/dev/video0` is taken as a stream source.
+This will start the demonstration server, streaming frames to the server running on `127.0.0.1` on the default port (`1100`).
+By default, `/dev/video0` is taken as a stream source.

 By default, the server sends frames in jpg format, with a quality factor of 95.
 To use e.g. png format with compression 4, add `-e .png -q 4` to the runtime parameters.